madajaju/sabr/docs/sabr/index.md

 # Sentient Agent Bundle Resources

-SABR is a system architecture that enables data transformation through deployment and managment AI algorightms in the data center, cloud and at the semi-connected edge.
+SABR is a system architecture that enables data transformation through deployment and management of AI algorithms in the data center, cloud and at the semi-connected edge.

 # Introduction